Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

 - any of your eggs are marketed to registered packing centres

-Note too that if you sell eggs to shops, restaurants or bakeries, you will need to be approved and authorised as a packing centre by EMI in order to be permitted to grade them as Class A eggs.
+If you sell eggs to shops or catering outlets, you must be approved and authorised as a packing centre by APHA so you can grade them as Class A eggs.

 Registration is free.
-Your establishment will be allocated with a distinguishing number which is made up of:
+Your establishment will be allocated a number which is made up of: